 I was with Merv for the Classic Cols in June 2017 so I was over the moon to learn that he would be one of our guides here.
 Honestly I am sure you have already heard all possible superlatives with regard to Merv.
 One of the finest men I have ever had the pleasure to meet.
 Just awesome.
 S Hurry Ventoux Challenge

 Born and raised in the Peak District I grew up with a love of the outdoors which turned into a passion for cycling.
 I started racing at 12 and this led me across the channel to Holland where I settled for 10 years.

 For several years I worked as a Technical Inspector for the Dutch Department of Transport.
 During this time I attended night school for 5 years and obtained an HND in Mechanical Engineering.
 Eventually, I had enough of Clogs, Tulips and Heineken so I took a year out to travel around Australia.

 After returning to the UK I still had itchy feet and in 2003 I got a job as a Tour Guide which took me to over 30 countries.
 I later gained my Mountain Leader qualification and ended up leading hiking and biking trips in the French Pyrenees.
 This is where I met the Marmot family and I started working for them in 2007.

-It’s hard to keep away from Marmot Tours so it’s nice to be returning to run a few trips after a 3 year break and I’m looking froward to meeting some of you along the way.
+It’s hard to keep away from Marmot Tours so it’s nice to be returning to run a few trips after a 3-year break and I’m looking forward to meeting some of you along the way.

 What our clients say about Nathan …